jamiephillips212/reading-notes/code-201/class-01.md

 > Note: Roughly 8% of men and 0.5% of women are colorblind; or, to put it another way, approximately 1 in every 12 men and 1 in every 200 women.
 Blind and visually impaired people represent roughly 4-5% of the world population (in 2015 there were 940 million people with some degree of vision loss, while the total population was around 7.5 billion).

-- In your HTML code, you can mark up sections of content based on their functionality — you can use elements that represent the sections of content described above unambiguously, and assistive technologies like screen readers can recognize those elements and help with tasks like "find the main navigation", or "find the main content."
-As we mentioned earlier in the course, there are a number of consequences of not using the right element structure and semantics for the right job.
+- HTML code, you can mark up sections of content based on their functionality — you can use elements that represent the sections of content described above unambiguously, and assistive technologies like screen readers can recognize those elements and help with tasks like "find the main navigation", or "find the main content."

 - To implement such semantic mark up, HTML provides dedicated tags that you can use to represent such sections, for example: